rhyslwells/Data-Archive/content/standardised/Dash.md

 ---
-tags:
-aliases:
+aliases: []
 category:
-phase:
-topic:
-filename:
+date modified: 27-07-2025
+tags: []
 ---
 Dash is an open-source framework for building interactive web applications using Python.

 It is particularly well-suited for data visualization and dashboard creation.

 Dash integrates with popular libraries such as Plotly, Pandas, and NumPy, making it ideal for creating dynamic and interactive visualizations.

 Examples:
 - https://dash.gallery/Portal/?search=[ML]